 - Quick installation

-- Not suitable for high temperatures or bending stresses
+- Not ideal for high temperatures, severe vibration, or bending stresses

 Blind flange

-Blind flanges seal the end of a pipe or vessel, allowing for easy isolation and maintenance.
+Blind flanges seal the end of a pipe, nozzle, or vessel opening for isolation, testing, or future tie-in.

 You use blind flanges to close off piping systems, perform pressure tests, or reserve future connections.
-They provide a strong seal and simplify maintenance in oil and gas, chemical, water treatment, and power generation.
+Because blind flanges contain full internal pressure without a bore, thickness, bolting, and gasket selection matter more than many buyers first expect.

 | Benefit | Description |